 Step 4: Share your good practice

 By sharing your projects and interventions to improve the attainment of disadvantaged groups of students, you can help UAL to address attainment inequalities overall.

 Two ways of achieving this above and beyond using existing College networks are to:

 - Contribute to Spark Journal, UAL’s open-access academic journal that explores all aspects of teaching and learning across disciplines and colleges at UAL.

 - Contact Lucy Panesar, firstname.lastname@example.org, Educational Developer (Diversity and Inclusion), who will be able to support you in sharing your good practice.

 - Equality Challenge Unit guidance on approaching terminology around race and ethnicity

 - ‘Live’ Recipe pages on the University of Derby’s Practical Recipes for Student Success site.
 Click on links in bottom left menu.

-- Q-Art videos on the art and design ‘crit’ (Scroll down for videos)
+- Q-Art make videos on the art and design ‘crit’ (Scroll down for videos)

-- Religion, belief and faith identities in learning and teaching
+Case studies about religion, belief and faith identities in learning and teaching.